 28. The average person in France sleeps nearly nine hours a night, which is more than any other population.

 29. The Louvre, a now-famous art museum in Paris that is the largest in the world, was originally built in the 12th century to protect the city from English soldiers.

 30. Free soda refills are outlawed in France.
 The ordinance was put into place in 2015 to combat the rising obesity epidemic.

 31. France has a long history of cultural acceptance.
 The city of Paris elected the first mayor of African descent, Severiano de Heredia, in 1879.

 As you can tell, the history of France has created a rich culture.
-It has its quirks, just like any nation, but overall it’s a tremendous place to live and visit.
+It has its quirks, just like any nation, but overall it’s a marvelous place to live and visit.

-The French are well-known for the love of wine and cheese.
+The French are well-known for their love of wine and cheese.
 They are also a very progressive culture that is on the cutting edge on a lot of social and environmental issues.

 We hope these fun facts pique your interest in France.
 If you’d like to learn more about moving there, read our full guide on immigrating to France.